Morgan (surname)

-Morgan is a surname of Welsh origin.
+Morgan is a surname of Welsh, Irish and Scottish origin.

 Origins and variants

 Principally a Welsh name, Morgan is derived from the Old Welsh personal name Morcant, which is of an uncertain origin.
 In Wales, Morgan was a powerful Welsh family established c.
 1330 by Morgan ap Llewelyn (son of Llewelyn ap Ifor, Lord of St. Clere, and Angharad, daughter and heiress of Sir Morgan ap Maredudd, Lord of Tredegar).
-It is possible the name was derived from the Cornovii Tribe who lived in the North of Scotland and in the Severn Valley, near the Wrekin in Shropshire.
+It is possible the name was derived from the Cornovii Tribe who lived in the North of Scotland and in the Severn Valley, near the Wrekin hill in Shropshire.
 The County of Glamorgan is named after the Morgan Princes of South Wales.
 The term for water sprites in Welsh is morgans.

 In Ireland, Morgan is an anglicised form of Irish Gaelic Ó Muireagáin meaning 'descendant of Muireagán', a clan who were lords of Teffia in County Westmeath and County Longford.

 Clan Morgan is the designation for the Mackays of the Reay Country and the surname is also found in Aberdeenshire.
 The Pictish form is Morgunn.